wonmor/github-style-markdown/README.md

 # github-style-markdown
-An NPM library that handles GitHub markdown-style text.
+- An NPM library that handles GitHub markdown-style text.
+- Remember that you have to write your own CSS stylesheet to imitate the below screenshot's aesthetics.

-A replacement for [react-markdown](https://github.com/remarkjs/react-markdown) package.
+- A replacement for [react-markdown](https://github.com/remarkjs/react-markdown) package.

 [![npm version](https://badge.fury.io/js/github-style-markdown.svg)](https://badge.fury.io/js/github-style-markdown)